minshi123/gitlab/doc/user/group/roadmap/index.md

 ![roadmap date range in weeks](img/roadmap_timeline_weeks.png)

-In _Weeks_ preset, roadmap shows epics which have start or due dates _falling within_ or _going through_ **past week**, **current week** and **next 4 weeks**, where _today_ is shown by the vertical red line in the timeline.
+In _Weeks_ preset, roadmap shows epics and milestones which have start or due dates _falling within_ or _going through_ **past week**, **current week** and **next 4 weeks**, where _today_ is shown by the vertical red line in the timeline.
 The sub-headers underneath the week name on the timeline header represent the days of the week.

-## Timeline bar for an epic
+## Timeline bar for an epic or a milestone

-The timeline bar indicates the approximate position of an epic based on its start and due date.
+The timeline bar indicates the approximate position of an epic or milestone based on its start and due date.

 <!-- ## Troubleshooting